gabrielcostarep-zz/gabrielcostarep/README.md

 ## Hello World, I'm Gabriel Costa

 <ul>
-  <li>🖥️ I'm a beginner in technology
+  <li>🖥️ I'm a beginner in technology.
   <li>🎯 Focused on learning everything about Web/Mobile Development
   <li>🥇 Learning HTML, CSS and JavaScript
   <li>🚀 I intend to become a professional in technologies React, React Native, NodeJS